alQuranBD/Bangla-Hadith-api/README.md

 ----
   Returns json data of Page Numbers of a chapter from a Hadith Book.
   We need the numbers of pages to show the Pagination List or Link.
 This api gives you the page numbers.
-  Note: Each pages contains 20 Hadiths.
+  Note: Each page contains 20 Hadiths.

 * **URL**